gov4git/gov4git/XXX.md

   - vulnerability: community members must not be allowed to close issues to prevent them from closing before a pr is submitted
 - update GOVERN-PLAYBOOK.md

 - [ ] test github integration of metrics

-- split history to metric and trace
-- VoteEvent add policy

 - voting on the client must support different versions of the motion strategy
   - compute reward in margin calc